Disease & Vaccine Information

 According to the CDC, 95 percent of infants vaccinated with two or three doses of Hib conjugate vaccines will develop antibodies thought to be indicative of protection against Haemophilus influenzae type b invasive disease, however, the duration of vaccine acquired immunity from Hib vaccines is unknown.

-• PedvaxHIB — According to the manufacturer’s product insert, the protective efficacy of PedvaxHIB measured during clinical trials of high-risk populations was estimated to be 93 to 100 percent, depending on the age of the child.
+According to the manufacturer’s package insert, the protective efficacy of PedvaxHIB measured during clinical trials of high-risk populations was estimated to be 93 to 100 percent, depending on the age of the child.
 For the maintenance of vaccine induced antibody levels, a booster dose of PedvaxHIB is required in infants who complete the primary two-dose regimen prior to 12 months of age.

-• Pentacel — According to the manufacturer’s product insert, the protective efficacy of the pentavalent vaccine Pentacel may not extend to all individuals.
+According to the manufacturer’s package insert, the protective efficacy of the pentavalent vaccine Pentacel may not extend to all individuals.
 If Pentacel is administered to immunocompromised persons, including those receiving immunosuppressive therapy, the expected immune response may not be obtained.
 Immunosuppressive therapies, including irradiation, antimetabolities, alkylating agents, cytotoxic drugs and corticosteroids used in greater than physiologic doses may also reduce the immune response to Pentacel.
-Neither the safety nor the effectiveness of Pentacel in infants less than 6 weeks old or in children ages 5 to 16 years old have been established.
+Neither the safety nor the effectiveness of Pentacel in infants less than six weeks old or in children ages five to 16 years old have been established.

-• VAXELIS – In VAXELIS pre-licensing clinical trials, efficacy was measured by examining antibody responses to the individual six disease components found in the vaccine.
+In VAXELIS pre-licensing clinical trials, efficacy was measured by examining antibody responses to the individual six disease components found in the vaccine.
 Immune responses were evaluated by the manufacturers one month following completion of the three dose VAXELIS vaccine series.
-The efficacy for diphtheria following three doses of VAXELIS was found to be 82.4 percent.
-Tetanus antibodies were reported to be at 99.9 percent.
-Testing on the pertussis antibody efficacy examined the 4 components of pertussis.
-The anti-PT response was found to be at 98.1 percent, the anti-FHA response was 87.3 percent, the anti-PRN response was 79.3 percent and the anti-FIM response was found to be at 90.2 percent.
-Protective antibodies to all three types of poliomyelis in VAXELIS clinical trials were reported to be at 100 percent.
-97.3 percent of clinical trial participants were found to have anti-PRP levels greater than or equal to 0.15 ug/mL while 85 percent were noted to have anti-PRP levels greater than or equal to 1.0 ug/mL.
+For HIB, 97.3 percent of clinical trial participants were found to have anti-PRP levels greater than or equal to 0.15 ug/mL while 85 percent were noted to have anti-PRP levels greater than or equal to 1.0 ug/mL.
 Anti-PRP levels greater than or equal to 1.0 ug/mL measured three weeks following Hib vaccination are considered to be predictive of protection for one year.
-Hepatitis B antibodies following the administration of three doses of VAXELIS were reported to be at 99.4 percent.

 Data on the safety and effectiveness of using VAXELIS following the use of one or two doses of DTaP, IPV, HIB, or hepatitis B vaccine manufactured by another vaccine maker is not available.
 The protective efficacy of the hexavalent vaccine VAXELIS may not extend to all individuals.
 If VAXELIS is administered to immunocompromised persons, including those receiving immunosuppressive therapy, the expected immune response may not be obtained.